The Ice Bath Club

 • Rochor

 Couples that art jam together, stay together.
-The problem happens when neither of you have an artistic bone in your body, but that's not a problem at Motion Art Space.
+But if neither of you has an artistic bone, let Motion Art Space teach you to paint.
 Here, physics does the work – using pendulum swings, spinning tables, paint and canvas, you'll be creating inspired abstract pieces in no time.
 Housed in a second-floor shophouse on Arab Street, Motion Art Space also creates a fun and laidback environment for your date, thanks to soft disco light and danceable tunes.
-Couples can sign up for a special package ($129) that will give you access to premium pearly paints alongside a standard canvas, four basic paint tools, and all the tools available at the studio.
-Book your slot at Motion Art Space: motionartspace.simplybook.asia.
+Sign up for the couple package ($129/2 pax) which includes premium pearly paints alongside a standard canvas, four basic paint tools, and all the tools available at the studio.

 Advertising